Divorce Mediation Specialists of Wisconsin

 Cost-Effectiveness and Efficiency:

-• Mediation is generally less expensive than litigation, as it avoids the costs of court fees, discovery, and expert witnesses.
+Mediation is generally less expensive than litigation, as it avoids the costs of court fees, discovery, and expert witnesses.
+It can also be faster than litigation, allowing parties to set their schedule and resolve disputes more quickly.

 Improved Communication and Understanding: